2773kartik/mercor/README.md

 7. Purchase tokens from the store and donate them to other users as a form of recognition.
 8. Stay active and contribute positively to the community to improve your overall rating and reputation.
 9. Keep an eye out for talent identification and recruitment contests organized by organizations, which can lead to monetization opportunities.
-10. Enjoy the SkillMingle experience and continue to grow your skills and connections within the community.
+10. Enjoy the SkillShow experience and continue to grow your skills and connections within the community.

-Feel free to explore all the features and functionalities of SkillMingle to enhance your networking, knowledge-sharing, and skill-building experiences.
+Feel free to explore all the features and functionalities of SkillShow to enhance your networking, knowledge-sharing, and skill-building experiences.
 ## Contributing

-We welcome contributions to the SkillMingle project!
+We welcome contributions to the SkillShow project!
 If you have any ideas, suggestions, bug reports, or improvements.

 ## License

-The SkillMingle project is licensed under the [MIT License](LICENSE).
+The SkillShow project is licensed under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute the code as per the terms of this license.